rohan-git/multi-docker/README.md

 Issues during creation:--

 NGNIX
-- No spacing between "server client:port"
+- No spacing should exist between "server client:port"

 SEMAPHORE
-- Seems to discard the build, it must be sent to Docker etc... right after building in the same Step
+- Use the same step for building and pushing to Docker etc...
+- Semaphore seems to discard the build